yanmxa/genpilot/README.md

 ## Why GenPilot?

-- **User-Friendly Interface**: GenPilot offers an intuitive interface for prototyping and quick implementation, whether through a web UI or terminal.
+- **User-Friendly Interface**: GenPilot offers an intuitive interface for prototyping and quick implementation, whether through a web UI(streamlit, chainlit) or terminal.
 Get started quickly and seamlessly with minimal effort.

 - **Enhanced Autonomy**: GenPilot can internally register and invoke tools, reducing reliance on external agents and minimizing unnecessary interactions.